Watch: Bodybuilder, Actor Rips Arnold Schwarzenegger over 'Screw Your Freedom' Coronavirus Comments

 Schwarzenegger has been an enthused booster of mask wearing since the first days of the pandemic.

-Last June, shortly after California Gov. Gavin Newsom (D) ordered all citizens of his state to wear masks outdoors or in public places, Schwarzenegger declated only an “absolute moron” would make masking political by refusing to wear one.
+Last June, shortly after California Gov. Gavin Newsom (D) ordered all citizens of his state to wear masks outdoors or in public places, Schwarzenegger declared only an “absolute moron” would make masking political by refusing to wear one.

 This is 100% the right move.
 This will help us beat this terrible virus.
 The science is unanimous – if we all wear masks, we slow down the spread and can reopen safely.
 It’s not a political issue.
 Anyone making it a political issue is an absolute moron who can’t read. https://t.co/N0FmCwDU5w